 In the dark about how to choose the best WordPress theme and which one is perfect for your website?

-Finding the suitable theme for your website may be rather tedious, as there is a vast selection of them.
+Finding a suitable theme for your website may be rather tedious, as there is a vast selection of them.
 The website’s theme is what the user notices before anything else; therefore, if you make your website look appealing, the user experience will be better.

 Additionally, your theme should be responsive and incorporate other important factors that we will cover in more detail.